Salt Gradient Solar Ponds

 automatically actuated in response to various predetermined

-trickles down the spillway toward a catch basin where it is
+water trickles down the spillway toward a catch basin where it

 results in evaporation of the water as it progresses toward the

-then pumped back into the pond preferably at the base of the salt
+is then pumped back into the pond preferably at the base of the

-density gradient region, that is, at the interface of gradient
+salt density gradient region, that is, at the interface of

-region and the heat storage region of the solar pond.
-Automatic
+gradient region and the heat storage region of the solar pond.

-means are provided for adding fresh water to the top of the pond
+Automatic means are provided for adding fresh water to the top

-to replace that water lost as a result of the evaporation process.
+of the pond to replace that water lost as a result of the

-invention provides a simple, inexpensive and automatic arrangement
+present invention provides a simple, inexpensive and automatic

-prior art solar ponds are overcome thereby increasing the
+disadvantages associated with prior art solar ponds are overcome

-commercial feasibility of solar ponds as an energy source.
+thereby increasing the commercial feasibility of solar ponds as

 FIGS. 1 and 2 show a schematic illustration of a salt